DariaKern/IndividualAnimalRe-IDDatasets/README.md

 |[AAU Zebrafish Re-Identification Dataset](https://www.kaggle.com/datasets/aalborguniversity/aau-zebrafish-reid)|Zebrafish|6|2 videos resulting in 2224 images|side-view of fish in a tank|stripes, body pattern|BB + identity annotations|[Re-Identification of Zebrafish using Metric Learning](https://doi.org/10.1109/WACVW50321.2020.9096922)|CC BY 4.0|

 *be sure to check for an [ArXiv](https://arxiv.org/) version of any paper that is behind a paywall

+###Further Publications on the topic where the dataset could not be found and might not be public